 In addition to his litigation practice, Alvaro routinely counsels and provides legal training to management clients regarding compliance with US federal, state, and local laws.
 He also drafts and revises employee handbooks, employment agreements, and other internal corporate policies.

-Alvaro has published numerous legal articles that have been cited by the U.S. Courts of Appeals and his expertise on labor and employment law is frequently featured in the media, including NJ 101.5 FM, New NJBIZ, Jersey Law Journal, Law360, Patch, and Practical Law.
-Given his experience and expertise, Alvaro is frequently invited to present on emerging employment law topics at legal symposiums, corporate training events, and for professional organizations such as the Society for Human Resource Management (SHRM) and the Tri-State Human Resource Association (Tri-State HRA).
+Alvaro has published numerous legal articles that have been cited by the U.S. Courts of Appeals and his expertise on labor and employment law is frequently featured in the media, including NJ 101.5 FM, NJBIZ, Jersey Law Journal, Law360, Patch, and Practical Law.
+Given his deep knowledge and experience, Alvaro is frequently invited to present on emerging employment law topics at legal symposiums, corporate training events, and for professional organizations such as the Society for Human Resource Management (SHRM) and the Tri-State Human Resource Association (Tri-State HRA).

 Secured dismissal of federal action alleging harassment and retaliation against a national retail client in the U.S. District Court for the Western District of New York.
 Miller v.
 Kohl's Dep't Stores, Inc., No. 17-CV-6081-CJS, 2017 WL 4890199 (W.D.N.Y.
 Oct.
 30, 2017)